miniblackTW/R.E.P.O-Speaking-Head-Overlay/README.md

 - Clone this repository
 Python 3 required
 - Run `python app.py` at the root folder of this project (**Python 3 required), it will be running on localhost:25226
+- To use this in OBS as overlay, you just have to add `http://localhost:25226` as **Browser Source** to OBS